 Opening the mind to new possibilities

 I think a lot of people look at things like manifestation, Law of Attraction, etc. as hippy freaky shit that they’re above.
 I was the same way!
 I’m not a religious person, so the idea of giving up control to something else that is undefinable (God, Source, the Universe) was a non-starter.
 However, the way I was living my life clearly wasn’t working, so I started to learn more about how I could incorporate more of this thinking into my life, while still letting myself have my own beliefs.
 I practice manifestation with the angle of giving into energy and the Universe.

-I mean, what’ve you got to lose?
-If what you’re doing now hasn’t worked, what’s the harm in trying to open yourself up to a new idea of how it COULD?
+I mean, what have you got to lose?
+If what you are doing now hasn’t worked, what’s the harm in trying to open yourself up to a new idea of how it COULD?